-A collaborator of Orazio, Agostino Tassi visited Orazio’s workshop, employed to teach Artemisia perspective when they were alone he raped her.
-At the time an unmarried woman who was not a virgin was deemed unacceptable, this left the seventeen-year-old Artemisia with few options.
+A collaborator of Orazio, Agostino Tassi, visited Orazio’s workshop.
+Employed to teach Artemisia perspective, when they were alone, he raped her.
+At the time, an unmarried woman who was not a virgin was deemed unacceptable, this left the seventeen-year-old Artemisia with few options.
 She began a sexual relationship with Tassi hoping that an offer of marriage would follow therefore keeping her reputation intact.

 When Tassi refused to marry Artemisia her father Orazio reported the crime to the authorities.
 What followed was a damming insight into of the dreadful treatment of women at the time.

 To verify her evidence the unfortunate Artemisia was tortured by the application of thumbscrews eventually she screamed out “it is true it is true” and her story was believed.
 Tassi’s punishment was to be exiled from Rome, a punishment that was never enforced.